StatCan/volume-cleaner/README.md

 2. Customize the behavior of the Controller in `manifests/controller/controller_config.yaml`

-   * `NAMESPACE`: Target namespace to monitor (e.g., "kubeflow-profile" namespaces).
+   * `NAMESPACE`: Target namespace to monitor (e.g., "kubeflow-profile").
 Leave this value as an empty string to scan all namespaces
    * `TIME_LABEL`: Label key for storing unattached timestamp (e.g.: "volume-cleaner/unattached-time")
    * `NOTIF_LABEL`: Label key for notification count tracking (e.g.: "volume-cleaner/notification-count")
    * `TIME_FORMAT`: Timestamp format for labels (e.g: "2006-01-02_15-04-05Z")